Psyence221b/EssentialEEGAnalysis/README.md

 The workshop is held in during spring semester, 2018.

 If you need sample EEG datasets for practicum of preprocessing and ERP, ERSP analysis,
-please download sample EEG files in follow adress.
+please download sample EEG files in following adresses.

 ~~
 ~~